Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

-We emphasize that the NDoS effect arises already in the single-site problem, i.e for $J=0$ in our model, above a threshold drive $r_{\rm ndos}$ which depends on the strength of Kerr nonlinearity, as discussed in Ref.~\cite{scarlatellaClerkSchiro2018}.
+We emphasize that the NDoS effect arises already in the single-site problem, i.e for $J=0$ in our model, above a threshold pump $r_{\rm ndos}$ which depends on the strength of Kerr nonlinearity, as discussed in Ref.~\cite{scarlatellaClerkSchiro2018}.
 As a result, it naturally appears at large drive in the normal-phase spectral function of our lattice model calculated within Gutzwiller mean-field theory as well as DMFT/Hubbard-I, both built out of the exact solution of the single site problem.

-An intriguing question is what happens to this NDoS region upon increasing the hopping strength between neighboring sites, while remaining well within the normal phase.
-Clearly such a question goes beyond Gutzwiller mean-field theory, which as we stressed cannot capture any non-trivial effects due to coherent hopping within the normal phase.
-In figure~\ref{fig:specFunc_NDOS} we plot the spectral function obtained with DMFT/Hubbard-I and NCA, for increasing values of the hopping-to-interaction ratio $J/U$ and compare with the results obtained from Gutzwiller.
-We find that, within NCA, the coupling to neighboring sites, i.e. the quantum fluctuations due to the finite connectivity of the lattice, strongly affects the spectral function at all frequencies, broadening the sharp high-energy peaks and decreasing the strength of the negative peak around $\Omega_0$, up to a value of $J/U\simeq 0.8$ at which this peak turns back to positive, washing away the NDoS effect.
-In other words NCA is able to capture a non trivial renormalization of the scale $\Omega_0$ from the coherent hopping $J$.
-Importantly, this effect is completely missed by the simple impurity solver Hubbard-I, whose spectral function, also shown in Figure~\ref{fig:specFunc_NDOS}, changes very little with respect to the Gutzwiller mean-field one.
-In fact one can show analytically, from the expression of the retarded Green function in appendix~\ref{app:hubbI}, that $\Omega_0$ in Hubbard-I is independent of the hopping and equivalent to the single-site and mean-field value.
-This result highlights the importance of including the feedback of the non-Markovian bath in the impurity self-energy, as done by summing up the infinite set of non-crossing diagrams.
+We now discuss the dependence of the NDoS effect from the hopping $J$.
+Clearly such a question goes beyond Gutzwiller mean-field theory, which as we stressed cannot capture any effect due to coherent hopping within the normal phase.
+In figure~\ref{fig:specFunc_NDOS} we plot the spectral function obtained with DMFT/Hubbard-I and NCA, for increasing values of $J/U$ and compare with the results obtained from Gutzwiller.
+We find that the NCA spectral function is strongly affected by the hopping, which broadens the sharp high-energy peaks and decreases the strength of the negative peak around $\Omega_0$, up to a value of $J/U\simeq 0.8$ at which this peak turns back to positive, washing away the NDoS effect.
+In other words NCA is able to capture a renormalization of the scale $\Omega_0$ from the hopping $J$.
+This is surprising at first since $J$ is a purely coherent energy scale while we have seen in Figure~\ref{fig:specFunc_largedrive} that the strength of the peaks and the NDoS is controlled by the dissipative scales, i.e. the pump to loss ratio.
+We interpret this effect as a first example of hopping-induced losses, a mechanism that is unique to open quantum systems and that plays a key role in the physics of our model.
+Importantly, this effect is completely missed by the simple impurity solver Hubbard-I, whose spectral function, also shown in Figure~\ref{fig:specFunc_NDOS}, changes very little with respect to the Gutzwiller mean-field one~ \footnote{In fact one can show analytically, from the expression of the retarded Green function in appendix~\ref{app:hubbI}, that $\Omega_0$ in Hubbard-I is independent of the hopping and equivalent to the single-site and mean-field value.}.